kjjackson619/git-it-done/README.md

 ## Purpose
-Website made to filter repositories and issues.
+Website made to search and filter Github repositories and issues.
+Can also be searched by programming language.

 ## Built With